veeneck/fnse/content/modules/common/testimonial.md

   image: "/images/headshot.jpg"

 ---
 This is a testimonial module.
-All data for testimonials is pulled elsewhere.
-This is just to added a testimonial widget to a page.